marcobacis/marcobacis.github.io/cv.md

 <div class="cell cell--9 cell--md-12 my-2 long">
     Working in the Software Engineering team of e-Novia (the "Enterprises Factory"), supporting the company controlled startups in different areas (robotics, mechanics, AI etc...).
+    I'm mainly using C# (ASP.NET Core, Unity), Python (single-board computers and backend) and C++ (Computer Vision and Robots) in Linux and Windows environments.
 </div>

 <!-- NECSTLab -->